fzyzcjy/flutter_rust_bridge/README.md

 Future<Something> myFunction(MyTreeNode a, SomeOtherStruct b);
 ```

-<small>**Remark**: Why `Future` in Flutter: Flutter is single-threaded.
+<sub>**Remark**: Why `Future` in Flutter: Flutter is single-threaded.
 If not using future, just like what you do with plain-old Flutter bindings, your UI will be *stuck* as long as your Rust code is executing.
-If your Rust code run for a second, your UI will fully freeze for one second.</small>
+If your Rust code run for a second, your UI will fully freeze for one second.</sub>

 ## Quickstart